D-Wave Systems: Advantage2

-Controversies and criticisms
+Incidents and criticisms

 Despite its pioneering role in quantum annealing, D-Wave has faced criticism regarding the practical utility and commercial viability of its systems.
 In March 2025, D-Wave announced that it had achieved what it described as "quantum supremacy," reporting that its latest quantum annealer solved a specialized optimization problem faster than the world's most powerful classical supercomputers could replicate the result.
 The Wall Street Journal noted that while the experiment demonstrated a performance gap favoring D-Wave's hardware, skeptics argued the problem was carefully chosen to highlight the system's strengths and did not reflect general-purpose computational tasks.
 Critics further observed that advances in classical algorithms might soon close this benchmark gap, suggesting that D-Wave's claimed supremacy may be limited to narrow, contrived applications rather than broad, real-world problems.
 In April 2025, independent investment research firm Kerrisdale Capital argued that D-Wave's market valuation was "disconnected from its stagnating revenue and lack of broad commercial adoption," highlighting concerns over significant share dilution and questioning the company's path to profitability.